combio-dku/HiCAT/README.md

 `seaborn` and `matplotlib` are required only to show the results, not for the HiCAT itself.
 All of them can be installed simply using `pip` command.

-## Using MarkerCount in R
+## Using HiCAT in R

-(Installed using pip) You also can import and use MarkerCount in R, for which you need the R package `reticulate`.
+(Installed using pip) You also can import and use HiCAT in R, for which you need the R package `reticulate`.
-First, import MarkerCount using the following command
+First, import HiCAT using the following command

 `library(reticulate)`
 `mkrcnt <- import("MarkerCount.hicat")`

-Then, you can call the MarkerCount functions as follows.
+Then, you can call the HiCAT functions as follows.

 `df_res <- mkrcnt$HiCAT( .. arguments .. )`